For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 What if your energy provider increases your Direct Debit?

-When you pay your energy bills by Direct Debit, they generally charge you a flat amount each month.
+When you pay your energy bills by Direct Debit, energy providers generally charge you a flat amount each month.
 You might overpay in the summer and underpay in the winter, but the idea is that it levels out across the year.
-It's quick, easy and you usually get a small discount for paying this way.
+It's quick and easy and you usually get a small discount for paying this way.

 But in the weeks and months leading up to the initial price cap announcement, people across the country were contacted by their energy supplier to say their Direct Debit payments were going up.
 And often it was by several hundred pounds – far more than their actual bills would increase by.